 Community based projects

 • There are a number of community projects for adults that students 18+ can access.
 These are arranged on an individual basis, according to needs and interests.
-There are also links with Access Sports that some students have worked with.
+These links include the National Maritime museum and Bede.

 Community and Enterprise